jdelrue/info_grid/docs/concepts/token_generation_rules.md

 - [Definition of ThreeFold Capacity](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_capacity.md)
 - Uptime
-    - Farmer defines uptime guarantee depending on her/his production environment (connectivity, housing, power)
+    - Farmer defines an uptime guarantee appropriate for their production environment (connectivity, housing, power)
-    - Uptime history farmers is listed on the TF Chain
+    - Uptime history of the Farmer's Farming Pool is listed on the TF Chain
-- Hardware components: Certified hardware
+- Hardware components: TF Certified Hardware
-    - Certified hardware is supplied by ThreeFold certified cooperatives.
-ThreeFold certified cooperatives are accredited by the ThreeFold foundation because they have proven to be compliant with the Certified Coop rules <<insert link>>
+    - TF Certified Hardware is supplied by ThreeFold Certified Cooperatives.
+ThreeFold Certified Cooperatives are accredited by the ThreeFold foundation because they have proven they are compliant with the Certified Coop rules <<insert link>>
-- Farming and Cultivation tokens
+- Farmed and Cultivated Tokens
-    - Amount of Farming tokens see rules of [Creation of TFTs](https://github.com/threefoldfoundation/info_grid/blob/master/docs/tf_farming/threefold_principles.md)
+    - Amount of Farmed Tokens see rules of [Creation of TFTs](https://github.com/threefoldfoundation/info_grid/blob/master/docs/tf_farming/threefold_principles.md)
-    - For certified hardware the difficulty level is set at 8.
-The difficulty level is managed by the Guardians of the ThreeFold foundation.
+    - For Certified Hardware the difficulty level is currently set at 8.
+The difficulty level is managed by the Guardians of the ThreeFold Foundation.
-    - Farming Tokens get released by [TF Chain](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_chain.md) immediately.
-This means the farmer has access to the tokens and can do with them what he wants.
+    - Because Certified Hardware is being used, Farmed Tokens are released by the [TF Chain](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_chain.md) immediately.
+This means the Farmer has access to the tokens and can do with them what they want.
-- Cultivation tokens are available immediately after capacity got sold.
+- Cultivated Tokens are available immediately after capacity has been utilized.

 <a id='uncertified'></a>